prebid/Prebid.js/modules/weboramaRtdProvider.md

 Module Name: Weborama Rtd Provider
 Module Type: Rtd Provider
-Maintainer: prebid@weborama.com
+Maintainer: prebid-support@weborama.com

 # Description

-Weborama provides a disruptive API that allows its partners to leverage its cutting-edge contextualization technology and its audience segments based on cookies and consent or without cookies nor consent!
+Weborama provides a Semantic AI Contextual API that allows its partners to leverage its cutting-edge contextualization technology!

 Page-level automatic contextual categories will be attached to bid request objects sent to different SSPs in order to optimize targeting.